Learning Time-Varying Graphs from Incomplete Graph Signals: Simulation Results

-\textit{(5) Graph Reconstruction:} We compare the proposed LTVG algorithm against several state-of-the-art methods: GL-SigRep\cite{dong2016learning}\footnote{https://github.com/Mizera-Mondo/GL-SigRep}, a single-graph inference approach applied with mean imputation and separate graph learning; JEMGL\cite{yuan2023joint}, a multi-graph joint inference method for fully observed signals with mean imputation; and STSRGL\cite{javaheri2024learning}\footnote{https://github.com/javaheriamirhossein/STSRGL}, a spatio-temporal approach for joint signal and graph learning applied separately to each graph.
+\textit{(5) Graph Reconstruction:} We compare the proposed LTVG algorithm against several state-of-the-art methods: GL-SigRep\cite{dong2016learning}\footnote{https://github.com/Mizera-Mondo/GL-SigRep}, a single-graph inference approach applied with mean imputation and separate graph learning; JEMGL\cite{yuan2023joint}, a multi-graph joint inference method for fully observed signals with mean imputation; STSRGL\cite{javaheri2024learning}\footnote{https://github.com/javaheriamirhossein/STSRGL}, a spatio-temporal approach for joint signal and graph learning applied separately to each graph; BEMGLID\cite{zhang2025graph}, an expectation maximization-based algorithm for joint graph learning and signal recovery; and k-TVGL\cite{javaheri2025time}, a method to learn time-varying graph topologies from data with Student-t distribution.
 These baseline methods represent the current best practices in graph learning and signal recovery.

 The experimental results demonstrate the superior performance of the proposed algorithm across all evaluation metrics and test conditions.
 In graph learning tasks, Figures \ref{fig1} and \ref{fig2} show that LTVG consistently achieves higher F-scores and lower relative errors compared to baseline methods, particularly excelling in noisy environments and low sampling rate conditions.
 The algorithm's robustness stems from its ability to leverage temporal correlations across multiple graphs, effectively sharing information to improve individual graph estimates.
 This joint learning approach proves especially beneficial when dealing with incomplete observations, as the temporal smoothness regularization helps recover missing structural information.